muyangren907/flask_tg/readthedocs/basic/quick-start.rst

 .. important::

-    Note that daxiedewuyu is an asynchronous library, and as such, you should get used to it and learn a bit of basic `asyncio`.
+    Note that django is an asynchronous library, and as such, you should get used to it and learn a bit of basic `asyncio`.
 This will help a lot.
     As a quick start, this means you generally want to write all your code inside some ``async def`` like so: